-These fires remain the largest single cause of fire in England and Wales and research has estimated that the overall annual cost of arson to the economy is around £2.53 billion.
+These fires remain the largest single cause of fire in England and Wales and research has estimated that the overall annual cost of arson to the economy is about £2.53 billion.
 The human cost has also been high.
-In the last decade there have been around 2.3 million deliberate fires resulting in over 25,000 injuries and over 900 deaths.
+In the last decade there have been about 2.3 million deliberate fires resulting in more than 25,000 injuries and more than 900 deaths.

-During 2016/17, in Devon and Somerset there were 78 deliberate fires where people live.
-Which resulted in 11 injuries and 1 death.
-Where people work, visit and in vehicles there were 392 fires which resulted in 2 injuries and 1 death.
+During 2016/17, in Devon and Somerset there were 78 deliberate fires where people live, which resulted in 11 injuries and one death.
+Where people work, visit and in vehicles there were 392 fires which resulted in two injuries and one death.

-Heritage property fires
+Identified Risk - Heritage property fires